Terraform Cheat Sheet

 • Terraform Enterprise features

-• includes all the Terraform Cloud features with
+• Includes all the HCP Terraform features with

 • Audit – supports detailed audit logging and tracks the identity of the user requesting state and maintains a history of state changes.